NikiN2/ansible-freepbx/README.md

 Notice
 ------

 Tested on Centos 7 running on LXC.
-Should work on older versions too.
+Probably won't work on older versions as they have differnt package requirements.

 TODO
 ----
 * Support for Debian/Ubuntu
-* Asterisk "make menuedit" settings to be configured by Ansible variables